EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-announcing-bond.md

 There are some cases where you want to spy on a method without changing it.
-For that, you can use `bond(object, methodName).through()`. bond#through() replaces the value with a spy, but allows it to return its normal value
+For that, you can use `bond(object, methodName).through()`.

 ## bond spies